Job interview tips

 Interview questions come in all shapes and sizes.
 We’ve already covered the types of interviews you might have, but here are five of the most common types of interview questions (and our top tips on how to answer them):

 Not big on self-promotion?
-We’ve already covered some of the most common interview questions that could come up, but here’s our advice for how to answer: ‘What are your strengths?’
+Here’s our advice for how to answer: ‘What are your strengths?’ at your next interview.